-Once you have submitted your Visa online and your application is approved, you'll receive an email with your new Tanzania e-Visa.
+Once you have submitted your visa online and your application is approved, you'll receive an email with your new Tanzania visa for USA citizens.

-All incoming travelers are required to complete an online health surveillance form twenty-four hours before departure.
+All incoming travelers must complete an online health surveillance form twenty-four hours before departure.
 If you use Atlys for your visa, this is automatically done for you free of cost.

 This form is a short recap of the visa - enter your accommodation address, dates, and contact information.